 Which Bleach to Use

 The three main types of wood bleach have specific applications.
 Because of its strong oxidizing ability, hydrogen peroxide bleach -- sometimes called two-part bleach -- alters the wood's natural color and is best for whitewashing, aging and fading wood.
 Chlorine bleach is almost as strong, but it is more likely to preserve the wood's color and is best for removing dyes and problem stains.
-If you're interested in generally cleaning your wood to remove dark stains from tannins and iron stains from metal fasteners, and you want to leave the natural color unchanged, use oxalic acid.
+If you're interested in generally cleaning your wood, or using bleach on hardwood floors to remove dark stains from tannins and iron stains from metal fasteners, and you want to leave the natural color unchanged, use oxalic acid.

 Applying Wood Bleach